hsoleimani/MLTM/Data/README.md

-# DeliciousMIL: A Data Set for Multi-Label Multi-Instance Learning
+# DeliciousMIL: A Data Set for Multi-Label Multi-Instance Learning with Instance Labels

 ### Abstract:
 This dataset includes 1) 12234 documents (8251 training, 3983 test) extracted from DeliciousT140 dataset, 2) class labels for all documents, 3) labels for a subset of sentences of the test documents.